-But I’m not kidding about the snow!
-Despite the tree + twinkly lights, graham cracker house constructing, Christmas ornament making (we used this recipe which worked perfectly!) and holiday music on repeat, the lack of snow on the ground and 50 degree days in the forecast have me wishing for that last piece of Christmas sparkle.
-What about you?
-Are you just fine without a fresh blanket of snow on the ground, or are you wishing for a little bit like me?
+Despite the tree + twinkly lights, Christmas ornament making, and nonstop holiday music playing, the lack of snow on the ground, plus 50 degree days in our forecast, have me longing for that last piece of Christmas sparkle.

 Cranberries are of course thought of as a Thanksgiving side dish staple, but they’re abundantly available at the grocery store all holiday season long – so much so that after the 10th time I passed by the display in the produce section, I decided to snag a bag and give this dish a go.
 I’d never cooked with fresh cranberries and was eager to not only give them a starring roll in the luscious sauce enveloping juicy roast pork slices, but actually taste one to see how tart they really are.

 Whelp, everyone is not wrong – fresh cranberries are ta-ART!
 So tart!
 I can definitely see why they’re usually doused in sugar to the tune of 6 teaspoons, or 2 Tablespoons, per 1/4 cup serving in the leading canned cranberry sauce.
 I embraced and highlighted the fact that cranberries are uniquely tart by using less than 1/4 cup sweetener in the entire recipe for the Cranberry-Pear Sauce that’s draped over with pork tenderloin, plus used naturally sweet foods like honey, fresh oranges, and ripe pears in place of white sugar.